 All are measurements.
 Input to the company’s brain.
 Some will get the leader’s attention right away such as sales results and stock price movements.
 But what action can be taken?
 Why are sales down?
 Why did the stock price go up (or down)?
 These lagging metrics leave us wanting.
 However, with warranty data, we learn about product failures.
 That’s at least actionable.

-Further, when we gather customer needs through a voice-of-the-customer process, such as New Product Blueprinting, we’ve also taken a measurement.
+Further, when we gather customer feedback through a voice of the customer process, such as New Product Blueprinting, we’ve also taken a measurement.
 Just as a thermostat uses a temperature gap as the input to an action, unmet market gaps likewise become the inputs for innovation.

 Some leaders will find the esoteric nature of “qualitative interviews” or “quantitative research” to be interesting.
 Others will find it to be less so.
 Regardless of the personal interest level, it is leadership’s job, all the way up to the board level, to ensure that proper feedback systems are in place.
 Otherwise, all the work done under the guise of profitability and growth will be just an exercise in busy-ness.
 Two handfuls of toil and chasing after the wind.